Keeping you updated on the impact of Coronavirus on Hertfordshire football

 Mental Health Support

-We’re all facing different challenges, stresses and pressures due to Coronavirus but it’s important to remember that whatever you’re going through and however it’s making you feel, it’s okay to talk about it.
+We’re all continuing to face different challenges, stresses and pressures due to Coronavirus but it’s important to remember that whatever you’re going through and however it’s making you feel, it’s okay to talk about it.
 The FA’s charity partners and other mental health charities in the UK are here for you and ready to help you through this difficult time.

 We’ve pulled together some tips and advice to help you to find the Mental Health support you need.

 Read the latest information about the situation in the UK, along with guidance on how best to stay safe and restrict the spread of COVID-19.